outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** Integer
 **Unit:** Milliseconds
+**Default:** `500`
-**Default:** `500` in the supplied configuration **Recommended:** `500` or higher for slower networks **Requires restart:** Yes
+**Recommended:** `500` or higher depending on network conditions **Restart required:** Yes

 ### Description

-Specifies how long the connectivity check waits for a response.
+Controls how long the server waits for a connectivity check.

-For example:
+The default:

 ```ini
 connectivity_timeout = 500
 ```

-represents a 500 millisecond timeout.

-Increasing this value gives slower connections more time to respond.
+means the timeout is 500 milliseconds.

 ---

 # WebSocket Settings

-The WebSocket system allows browser-based clients to communicate with the server.
+The WebSocket system allows browser-based clients to connect to the server.

-The WebSocket transport carries the same raw binary protocol used by the TCP connection, with WebSocket binary frames treated as byte chunks.
+The WebSocket transport carries the same raw binary protocol as TCP.
+Each WebSocket binary frame is treated as a byte chunk.

 ---